fclaush/brepo/pages/frontend/javascript/drumkit.md

 [Event Listener](https://developer.mozilla.org/en-US/docs/Web/Events)

-But in our case we're just looking for something really really simple which is simply the click event
+But in our case we're just looking for something really simple which is click event

 which means that the mouse clicked on the button.
 So let's go ahead and add that click event.
 And remember we have to add it as a string.
 So that's the first parameter done.